fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 For other F# compilation environments like Xamarin, Mono, Cloud Sharper, FSharp.Formatting, Azure Notebooks, Azure Functions there was a bit of a mess (made considerably worse by the separation of sigdata/optdata files, [now addressed](https://github.com/Microsoft/visualfsharp/pull/2884))

-The F# Core Engineering Group created a nuget package called [FSharp.Core](https://www.nuget.org/packages/FSharp.Core), partly to avoid a proliferation of "homebrew" packges appearing at that time.
+The F# Core Engineering Group created a NuGet package called [FSharp.Core](https://www.nuget.org/packages/FSharp.Core), partly to avoid a proliferation of "homebrew" packges appearing at that time.
 This packge has now grown to be a "one-stop-shop" package for FSharp.Core for all different target platforms.
-A single, unified FSharp.Core nuget packge has advantages:
+A single, unified FSharp.Core NuGet packge has advantages:

 * Simplicity: Users don't have to think at all - they just reference the package and that's that